Please reach out. We'd love to hear from you!

 – Karri + Patrick

-Karri and Patrick developed the dream of Rose Farm a 3-acre flower farm with a deep belief resting in sustainability, stewardship of the land and conservation.
+Karri and Patrick developed the dream of Rose Farm, a 3-acre, cut-flower farm, with a deep belief resting in sustainability, stewardship of the land and conservation.
 They create habitats for birds, pollinators and other wildlife.
 Multiple breeds of non-GMO fed, free range hens happily wander and produce a striking array of colored eggs.
 Fresh herbs are grown from seed, guaranteeing quality from soil to table.
 Breathtaking fields of flowers delight the senses in the four gardens named after Karri + Patrick's families.
-Seasonally, you'll find David Austin garden roses, peonies, and over 25 varieties of dahlias.
+Seasonally, you'll find David Austin garden roses, peonies, and over 25 varieties of dahlias blooming.
 Blueberries, raspberries, aronia berries, apple and pear trees provide flavorful fruit, along with many other varieties thriving on the farm.
+As a farmer florist, Karri blends the creative side of floristry with the agricultural side of farming.

 As Flower Farmers, Karri and Patrick wholeheartedly believe in sustainable business practices.
 They are passionate about supporting local farms and the dreams of others.
 By supporting Rose Farm, you are rallying around a movement that builds community-supported agriculture.